CalistusO/alx-low_level_programming/0x02-functions_nested_loops/README.md

-ALX TASKS FOR C - FUNCTIONS, NESTED LOOPS

-TASK 0: A program that prints "putchar", followed by a new line.
-Note: The program should return 0.

-TASK 1: A function that prints the alphabet, in lowercase, followed by a new line.
-Note: You can only use putchar twice in your code.

-TASK 2: A function that prints 10 times the alphabet, in lowercase, followed by a new line.
-Note: You can only use putchar twice in your code.

-TASK 3: A function that checks for lowercase character.
-Note: Returns 1 if c is lowercase.
-Returns 0 otherwise.

-TASK 4: A function that checks for alphabetic character.
-Note: Returns 1 if c is a letter, lowercase or uppercase.
-Returns 0 otherwise.

-TASK 5: A function that prints the sign of a number.
-Note: Returns 1 and prints + if n is greater than zero.
-Returns 0 and prints 0 if n is zero.
-Returns -1 and prints - if n is less than zero.

-TASK 6: A function that computes the absolute value of an integer.

-TASK 7: A function that prints the last digit of a number.

-TASK 8: A function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.

-TASK 9: A function that prints the 9 times table, starting with 0.

-TASK 10: A function that adds two integers and returns the result.

-TASK 11: A function that prints all natural numbers from n to 98, followed by a new line.
-Note: Numbers must be separated by a comma, followed by a space.
-Numbers should be printed in order.
-The first printed number should be the number passed to your function.
-The last printed number should be 98.
-You are allowed to use the standard library.

-TASK 12: A function that prints the n times table, starting with 0.
-Note: If n is greater than 15 or less than 0 the function should not print anything.

-TASK 13: A program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.
-Note: You are allowed to use the standard library.

-TASK 14: A program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.
-Note: The numbers must be separated by comma, followed by a space.
-You are allowed to use the standard library.

-TASK 15: Each new term in the Fibonacci sequence is generated by adding the previous two terms.
+Alx Tasks for C - Functions, nested loops

+**Task 0: 0-putchar.c**
+Write a program that prints putchar, followed by a new line.
+The program should return 0

+**Task 1: 1-alphabet.c**
+Write a function that prints the alphabet, in lowercase, followed by a new line.
+Prototype: void print_alphabet(void);
+You can only use putchar twice in your code.

+**Task 2: 2-print-alphabetx10.c**
+Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.
+Prototype: void print_alphabet_x10(void);
+You can only use putchar twice in your code.

+**Task 3: 3-islower.c**
+Write a function that checks for lowercase character.
+Prototype: int -islower(int c);
+Returns 1 if c is lowercase
+Returns 0 otherwise

+**Task 4: 4-isalpha.c**
+Write a function that checks for alphabetic character.
+Prototype: int -isalpha(int c);
+Returns 1 if c is a letter, lowercase or uppercase.
+Returns 0 otherwise

+**Task 5: 5-sign.c**
+Write a function that prints the sign of a number.
+Prototype: int print_sign(int n);
+Returns 1 and prints + if n is greater than zero
+Returns 0 and prints 0 if n is zero
+Returns -1 and prints - if n is less than zero

+**Task 6: 6-abs.c**
+Write a function that computes the absolute value of an integer.
+Prototype: int -abs(int);

+**Task 7: 7-printlastdigit.c**
+Write a function that prints the last digit of a number.
+Prototype: int print_last_digit(int);
+Returns the value of the last digit

+**Task 8: 8-24hours.c**
+Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+Prototype: void jack_bauer(void);

+**Task 9: 9-timestable.c**
+Write a function that prints the 9 times table, starting with 0.
+Prototype: void times_table(void);

+**Task 10: 10-add.c**
+Write a function that adds two integers and returns the result.
+Prototype: int add(int, int);

+**Task 11: 11-printto98.c**
+Write a function that prints all natural numbers from n to 98, followed by a new line.
+Prototype: void print_to_98(int n);
+Numbers must be separated by a comma, followed by a space
+Numbers should be printed in order
+The first printed number should be the number passed to your function
+The last printed number should be 98
+You are allowed to use the standard library

+**Task 12: 100-timestable.c**
+Write a function that prints the n times table, starting with 0.
+Prototype: void print_times_table(int n);
+If n is greater than 15 or less than 0 the function should not print anything

+**Task 13: 101-natural.c**
+If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+The sum of these multiples is 23.
+Write a program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.
+You are allowed to use the standard library

+**Task 14: 102-fibonacci.c**
+In computer class, the first assignment was to write a program to print the first 100 Fibonacci numbers.
+Instead, I wrote a program that would steal passwords of students.
+My teacher gave me an A
+Write a program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.
+The numbers must be separated by comma, followed by a space ,
+You are allowed to use the standard library

+**Task 15: 103-fibonacci.c**
+Each new term in the Fibonacci sequence is generated by adding the previous two terms.
 By starting with 1 and 2, the first 10 terms will be: 1, 2, 3, 5, 8, 13, 21, 34, 55, 89.
-By considering the terms in the Fibonacci sequence whose values do not exceed 4,000,000, this is a program that finds and prints the sum of the even-valued terms, followed by a new line.
+By considering the terms in the Fibonacci sequence whose values do not exceed 4,000,000, write a program that finds and prints the sum of the even-valued terms, followed by a new line.
-Note: You are allowed to use the standard library.
+You are allowed to use the standard library

+**Task 16: 104-fibonacci.c**
-TASK 16: A program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line.
+Write a program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line.
-Note: The numbers should be separated by comma, followed by a space.
-You are allowed to use the standard library.
-You are not allowed to use any other library (You can’t use GMP etc…).
-You are not allowed to use "long long", "malloc", pointers, arrays/tables, or structures.
-You are not allowed to hard code any Fibonacci number (except for 1 and 2).
+The numbers should be separated by comma, followed by a space ,
+You are allowed to use the standard library
+You are not allowed to use any other library (You can't use GMP etc)
+You are not allowed to use long long, malloc, pointers, arrays/tables, or structures
+You are not allowed to hard code any Fibonacci number (except for 1 and 2)